Sunny-Ojo/health-issues-lab/README.md

 ## For Example

-Selecting HIV in the health issues result, returns the above listed headings for HIV.
+Selecting HIV in the health issues search form, returns the above listed headings for HIV.

 ## Cloning this simple web app